-Preventing Resource Guarding & Swap Exercise
+Preventing Resource Guarding with the Swap Exercise

 By Scotty Valadao (Animal Behaviour Consultant (Canine) (ABC of SA™)

-When I was a child, I was always told to avoid any dog chewing on a bone or eating.
-Now while this is good advice for a dog that I am not familiar with, and to children in general, it is not a situation one wants to encourage with our own dogs, and all too often owners will not teach the dog to relinquish any object it has in its mouth.
 If we look at a wolf pack or dogs in the wild, what people are not aware of is that it is more than likely that a true alpha dog will be the dog that will share its bone with any other dog in the pack.
 Why, you may ask?
 Well, if he wants it back, he just takes it, no arguments or discussions!
-When a dog does exhibit guarding problems, this is a behavioural concern and should not be considered normal behaviour for family dogs and if after trying the Swap exercise there is no improvement, then a behaviour consultant should be called on for assistance.
+When a dog does exhibit guarding problems, this is a behavioural concern and should not be considered normal behaviour for family dogs.
+If, after trying the Swap exercise there is no improvement, then a behaviour consultant should be called on for assistance.
 Dogs do not only guard food, they can guard toys, beds, favourite positions and it is not unusual for dogs to become possessive of certain people.
 This is a form of resource guarding and professional help is needed.

 I am a firm believer that prevention is better than cure and using the Swap exercise below, as well as the food bowl exercise in the article Feeding the Pup section, will go a long way to ensuring that the pup does not start resource guarding.
 The main reason that dogs do not relinquish objects is because we never give them back – we take them away!